PMR2/PMR2userdocs/cellmlrepositorytutorial.rst

 the paper, so a good search query might be something like `goldbeter 1991`.
 A list of the results of your search will probably contain both workspaces and exposures - you will need to click on the workspace of the model you wish to work on.
-Workspaces can be identified because their links are pale blue and have no details line following the clickable link.
+Workspaces can be identified by where they are located, as they will be located inside **Workspaces**.
 In the following screenshot, the first two results are workspaces, and the remainder are exposures.
+Note that red links are exposures that are marked as expired.

 .. figure:: /images/tut1-searchresults.png
    :align: center